Thank you for thinking of me to document your next session of family photographs.

 My sessions typically don’t involve props, but if there are heirlooms or special items you’d like to incorporate I will always try to accommodate those requests.
 Please just let me know ahead of time.
-If you have very tiny littles, quick dry snacks like fruit snacks, goldfish, veggie sticks or anything of the like (no chocolate :) ) may always come in handy.
-We will only be together for a short time, but they have proven helpful in the past!
+Some ideas: an ultrasound photo, a onesie or florals.

 // What to wear

 Photo sessions are an event and should be dressed as such.
-Ensure it’s an outfit you’ve worn before and you know it's comfortable- a dress, jeans with a dressy top and cardigan or a cozy, oversized chunky knit sweater, etc. Siblings can wear a dress, jeans or khakis with a neutral tee or dressier sweater, and men might simply wear jeans and a black top or of course dress that up as well.
+Ensure it’s an outfit you’ve worn before and you know it's comfortable- a dress, jeans with a bralette and cardigan or a cozy, oversized chunky knit sweater, etc. Something you'll be comfortable in that doesn't restrict your movement too much.
+Men might simply wear jeans and a plain top or of course dress that up as well.
 I suggest to stay away from any clothing with too many patterns or large, bright logos as they tend to be very distracting.
-For indoor sessions I strongly suggest plain black or white socks without logos, or barefoot as it looks most natural indoors.
 Please remember to remove things like fitness watches, scrunches, etc. if you do not want them in your images.

 When it comes to colours, dress for the season.
 Spring may involve more florals or soft toned options, early fall may bring more deep earthy tones like dark reds, evergreen shades, and burnt oranges for some examples.
-Instead of dressing the family in the same colours (think white shirts and blue jeans), opt for different pops of colour for the season to compliment one another.
-Pick one colour from one outfit to work into an outfit for another family member (ex- his black top with her black leggings, moms light pink to their dark pink, etc).
+Instead of dressing the family in the same colours (think all black, all blue, etc.), opt for different pops of colour for the season to compliment one another.
+Pick one colour from one outfit to work into an outfit for another family member.
 Have a look through some of the images here- or you can always feel free to send me any outfit ideas you have if you'd like my feedback!
-Please remember to remove things like fitness watches, scrunches, etc. If you do not want them in your images.
+Please remember to remove things like wallets, phones, fitness watches, scrunches, etc. If you do not want them in your images.

 I hope you've found the information in this guide helpful in preparing for your session, and remember that you can always contact me with any questions you have.